2019 U-17 Africa Cup of Nations qualification: Schedule

 The schedule of each qualifying zone is as follows.

 North Zone

-Tunisia hosted the 2018 UNAF U-17 Tournament, the 15th edition of the UNAF U-17 Tournament under the auspices of the UNAF, which also served as a qualifiers for the Africa U-17 Cup of Nations, between 20–28 August 2018.
+Tunisia hosted the 2018 UNAF U-17 Tournament, the 15th edition of the UNAF U-17 Tournament under the auspices of the UNAF, which also served as a qualifiers for the Africa U-17 Cup of Nations, between 20 and 28 August 2018.
 The matches were played at Monastir (Stade Mustapha Ben Jannet) and Sousse (Stade Olympique de Sousse).

 The draw for the fixtures was held on 14 May 2018.
 The four teams were placed in one group, with the winner qualifying for the final tournament.

 All times are local, CET (UTC+1).

 West A Zone

-Senegal would host the WAFU-UFOA Zone A U-17 Championship between 9–18 September 2018.
+Senegal would host the WAFU-UFOA Zone A U-17 Championship between 9 and 18 September 2018.
 The matches were played at Pikine (Stade Al Djigo) and Rufisque (Stade Ngalandou Diouf).

 All times are local, GMT (UTC±0).

 Group stage

 The draw for the group stage was held on 30 July 2018.
 The nine teams were drawn into three groups of three teams.
 The winners of each group and the best runners-up advanced to the semi-finals.